I have finished staining and varnishing, and it looks quite good. Photo in the next installment.

 Expression shoes – an exercise in pain

 And then we come to the expression shoes.
 These things took me a YEAR to get right, which comprised periods of manic busyness followed by extended bouts of sulking.
-In essence, the old pots were failing (not surprising given that they were over 40 years old), but it took me a long time to prove this and thereby established that it wasn’t the MIDI hardware being odd.
+In essence, the old pots were failing (not surprising given that they were over 40 years old), but it took me a long time to prove this and thereby establish that it wasn’t the MIDI hardware being odd.
 Then it took months to find exactly the right replacements.
-Then I had to disassemble the whole subassembly and modify the individual shoe housings to take the new pots, which were just fractionally larger.
+Then I had to disassemble the whole subassembly (Thirty.
+Four.
+Screws.) and modify the individual shoe housings to take the new pots, which were just fractionally larger.
 The end result is that they now work beautifully, but getting there was one of the more painful experiences of the journey to date.

 New pots being assembled